 Horner has been instrumental to the success of a program that has racked up incredible numbers during his stint with the Cavaliers.
-In nine seasons under head coach Kent Shelley, Horner has helped guide the Cavaliers to four 30-win seasons, four 40-win season, eight Region VI Tournament berths, three KJCCC runner-up finishes, two KJCCC Eastern Division Championships and one NJCAA JUCO World Series appearance.
+In 11 seasons under head coach Kent Shelley, Horner has helped guide the Cavaliers to four 30-win seasons, four 40-win seasons, one 50-win season, 11 Region VI Tournament berths and two titles, three KJCCC Eastern Division Championships, three KJCCC runner-up finishes and two NJCAA JUCO World Series appearance.
 Horner has helped Shelley to some of his finest seasons in his hall of fame career.
-He has helped guide the Cavaliers to season wins of 30, 33, 35, 41, 43, 44, 33 and 40.
-These win totals are eight of the top nine for coach Shelley in his 26 seasons at JCCC.
+He has helped guide the Cavaliers to season wins of 30, 33, 35, 41, 43, 44, 33, 40 and 50.
+These win totals are nine of the top 10 for coach Shelley in his 27 seasons at JCCC.

 Since being named the top assistant in 2008, JCCC has burst onto the national scene.
-The Cavaliers have been ranked nationally in both baseball and academics in each of his five seasons as head assistant coach, marking the best five-year run in the program's history.
-They have also collected 40 wins or more four times during that span, won two of the last three conference championships, appeared in the NJCAA World Series for the first time in the program's history and have ssen the highest Major League draft pick in JCCC history.
+The Cavaliers have been ranked nationally in both baseball and academics in seven of this eight seasons as head assistant coach.
+They have also collected 40 wins or more five times during that span, including a school record 50 in 2014, won three of the last four conference championships, appeared in the NJCAA World Series twice and have seen the highest Major League draft pick in JCCC history.

 In his first season as head assistant coach, Horner helped guide the Cavaliers to one of their best seasons in school history with a 41-18 record, KJCCC runner-up finish, Region VI Championship, and Johnson County’s first ever appearance at the 2008 JUCO World Series where the team finished 9th in the country, which was the highest ranking in JCCC history.
 The 2008 team was also one of the top academic team in the NJCAA, finishing 16th in the country with a 3.1 team grade point average.